What is Code Coverage?

 You can then create your build as usual.
-Once the build is complete, you can run any tests/tools you would like to run and the coverage data is written to special files.
+Once the build is complete, you can run any tests/tools you would like to run and the coverage data gets automatically written to special files.
 In order to view/process this data, we recommend using the lcov tool, a tool to manage and visualize gcov results:

 Once you have created HTML output from the coverage data, you can easily view it by pointing your browser to the output directory.
 The lcov tool also allows you to reset all coverage data to do multiple runs, combine several coverage files and various other tasks.
 For more information see